conductor-sdk/conductor-python/README.md

 ## Create and Run Task Workers

 The next step is to [create and run task workers](https://github.com/conductor-sdk/conductor-python/tree/main/docs/worker).

+## Create task and workflow definitions
+We can use the metadata client to [manage task and workflow definitions](https://github.com/conductor-sdk/conductor-python/tree/main/docs/metadata).

 ## Create Workflows using Code